ruben-velasquez/ruben-velasquez/README.md

 ## About Me

-I'm a full-stack web developer skilled in MERN (MongoDB, Express, React, Node.js) technologies, with expertise in Next.js, Tailwind, Astro.js, and Svelte.
+I'm a full-stack web developer with expertise in Next.js, Tailwind, Astro.js, Prismajs and Nestjs.
 Additionally, I'm a game developer using Unity and C#.

 I apply design patterns in object-oriented programming with C# and TypeScript.
 I also have a strong foundation in UI/UX design to create intuitive and engaging user interfaces.